iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/preliminaries.md

 ## About Blocks and the Tangle

-The basic unit data structure in IOTA 2.0 is called a _block_.
-The collection of all blocks is called the _Tangle_.
+The basic unit data structure in IOTA 2.0 is called a block.
+The collection of all blocks is called the Tangle.
 Since blocks contain references to previously issued blocks, the Tangle is a directed acyclic graph (DAG).

 For the notation of this article, the content of a block is $b$, using the following fields: